skoczen/polytester/README.md

     - `results.passed` - A boolean indicating if the tests have passed. `None` until a definitive answer is known.

-2. Specify it in your test.yml file
+2. Specify it in your test.yml file.

     ```yml
     pep8: